RightToPrivacy/wipri/README.md

 [Without disconnecting you from the internet]

-#### * NEW *: Thanks to popular request, wipri-list allows you to create random yet valid OUI lists, select random mac from this list and set it, remove etc
+#### * NEW *: Thanks to popular request, wipri-list allows you to create random yet valid OUI lists, select random mac from this list and set it, remove etc (you can install single 'quasi-perm' mac by choosing wipri-list command on the install.sh question (it's easy and install.sh creates your first mac!)

 ##### Have a great idea? file an issue or contact me!
 Or edit the code yourself and if it makes enough sense, I will merge!

 #### UPDATING WIPRI: Download the latest here or at Gitea Onion (address below) and re-run the install.sh to overwrite your old wipri with new features!